fasouto/django-starter-template/readme.md

 ### Settings ###

-Settings are divided by environments: production, development and testing.
-By default it uses the development ones, if you want to change them
+Settings are divided by environments: production.py, development.py and testing.py.
+By default it uses development.py, if you want to change the environment set a environment variable:

     export DJANGO_SETTINGS_MODULE=“my_project.settings.production”

+or you can use the `settings` param with runserver:

+    python manage.py runserver --settings=my_project.settings.production

 If you need to add some settings that are specific for your machine, rename the file `local_example.py` to `local.py`.
 This file it's in .gitignore so the changes won't be tracked.